andrewt3000/web_development/README.md

 Preferred: [semantic verisioning](https://semver.org/)
 I also plan to track an app version number in the package.json file and reflect that number to users to make sure they have the latest version.

-Keeping users on the latest version has been a challenge.
-Cache busting is built into the build process.
-However CRA defaults the app to be a [Service worker](https://developers.google.com/web/fundamentals/primers/service-workers/) which I believe is presenting problems.
-Currently users have to refresh the app, then close the browser to get the latest version.
+Keeping users on the latest version can be a challenge.
+Currently, on some apps, users have to refresh the app, then close the browser to get the latest version.
+I need to look into Cache busting.
+Also look at CRA defaults around [Service workers](https://developers.google.com/web/fundamentals/primers/service-workers/).

 ### Package manager
 Preferred: [npm](https://www.npmjs.com/)  - npm is a cli package manager and task runner. npm hosts a public package repository.